vpxyz/simplexlog/README.md

 SIMPLEXLOG leveled logging library
 ======================

-Simplexlog simple wrapper for the go standard log package, that adds log level.
+Simplexlog simple wrapper for the go standard log package, that adds logging levels.

-The standard log package is enough (imho) for many applications, but sometimes is usefull to have some log level.
+The standard `log` package is enough (IMHO) for many applications, but sometimes is usefull to have some logging levels.
-Simplexlog is a wrapper that adds some log level, the ability to use different io.Writer for different level.
+Simplexlog adds some logging levels and the ability to use different io.Writer for different level.
+All the standard logging flags can be used.

-The log levels are: TRACE, DEBUG, CRITICAL, ERROR, WARNING, NOTICE, INFO or ALL to switch on all levels
+The logging levels are: TRACE, DEBUG, CRITICAL, ERROR, WARNING, NOTICE, INFO or ALL.
+Functions like Panic or Fatal are also available, their massage are redirect to CRITICAL.

+Because simplexlog write to an io.Writer, you can provvide, for e.g, your custom io.Writer for writting function name.
+See the examples.

 Simplexlog is concurrent safe.

 Installation
 ------------

 The package is go gettable: go get -u github.com/vpxyz/simplexlog

 Example
 -------

+basic usage:

 ``` go